 4. When fluid stops flowing out of the gun, release the trigger.
+At this point, the Merkur AA fluid pump will keep cycling until the Set Empty button is pushed.
 Press the Set Empty button.
 The stored mV value also displays next to the button.
 The system returns to Standby mode.